stefanprodan/openfaas-gke/README.md

     --user="$(gcloud config get-value core/account)"
 ```

-Grant admin privileges to kubernetes-dashboard:
+Grant admin privileges to kubernetes-dashboard (don't do this on a production environment):

 ```bash
 kubectl create clusterrolebinding kube-system-cluster-admin \